nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 Check examples, API docs, and language syntax from [Hyper documentation](/hyper/)

 ## FAQ

 ### What is Nue?
 Nue is the "framework" (think Next.js + Astro, but simpler) and Hyper is the "language" (think React, but simpler).
 Both are developed under the same [monorepo](https://github.com/nuejs/nue/tree/master/packages/).
-Here's how the product hierarchy will look like.
+Here's how the product hierarchy will eventually look like:

 [image]
   large: img/branding-big.png
-  caption: The shield icon represents the close connection to web standards
+  caption: Hyperlink is the upcoming router solution.
+The shield icon represents the close connection to web standards
   small: img/branding.png
   width: 400

+### What's next in line?
+We make Hyper more easily accessible to everyone including backend developers, beginners, and AI models in two phases:

+#### Full-stack applications
+A demonstration to what Hyper and Nue are capable of:

+* Intuitive routing and navigation system
+* Simple cross-component communication
+* Backend server & database integrations
+* Three swappable design systems
+* Deployment to the cloud (runtime agnostic)

+Estimate: 3 months.

+#### Generative UIs
+A way for you and AI's to generate UIs with minimal effort:

+* Basic HTML and CSS building blocks
+* Higher-level compositions
+* Built-in accessibility and responsivity
+* Self-documenting API and patterns
+* Base design system (headless, grid only)

+Estimate: 4-5 months.

 ### Isn't this just another framework?